Mixed Breed Dogs

 About the Bull-Pei

-The Bull-Pei is a very large mixed breed dogs known for its independent nature and straightforward mind.
-Well-suited to apartment living, the Bull-Pei is best matched with experienced owners.
+The Bull-Pei is a cross between the English Bulldog and Chinese Shar-Pei.
+The Bull-Pei is a large mixed breed dog known for being affectionate with its family and reserved with strangers.
+With a straightforward mind, well-suited to apartment living, the Bull-Pei is best matched with experienced owners.
 Typically standing 16 to 18 inches and weighing 35 to 65 pounds, this breed has a life expectancy of 9 to 11 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Bull-Pei brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Bull-Pei is content with moderate daily activity.
 Affectionate with its family, the Bull-Pei strikes a healthy balance between independence and closeness.